History Special to the News-Record & Sentinel

 Mars Hill is the childhood home of Mr. Jud Ammons and is where he learned the importance of loyalty, honesty, independence and caring for one another.
 While growing up in the region, his family and friends instilled in him, to always be honest and do the right thing.
 He is grateful for his teachers like Miss Marietta Smith, his high school math teacher, who always demanded the best from her students and Dr. Otis Duck who made such a difference in his life.
 These bonds continue to be inspiration.

-The Ammons’ family has deep roots with Mars Hill University as well.
+The Ammons’ family history has deep roots with Mars Hill University as well.
 Mr. Ammons great great grandfather father Rev. John Ammons was the president of Mars Hill University during the Civil War.
 In fact Mr. Ammons himself has served as a trustee.

 MHRC is located adjacent to the campus of the university facing the Main Street.
 The surroundings are beautiful and residents can enjoy all the amenities of both being in a small town and on campus.
-World renowned artist such as the Vienna Boys Choir and the Chinese Acrobats grace the stage at the Moor Auditorium every winter.
+World renowned artist such as the Vienna Boys Choir and the Chinese Acrobats have a history of gracing the stage at the Moor Auditorium every winter.
 The prestigious Appalachian Repertory Theatre provides us with world class plays.
 In the fall we enjoy the Heritage Festival and the Bascom Lamar Festivals, where bluegrass legends such as Josh Goforth, Appalachian Crafts, and the world champion Bailey Mountain Cloggers thrill the audience right outside our back door.